gnns4hri/3D_multi_pose_estimator/README.md

 ## Cameras calibration

 To use our system with your own camera setup, you must first calibrate the cameras to share a common frame of reference.
-Create a script that generates a pickle file containing the intrinsic and extrinsic matrices for each camera.
+Create a script that generates a pickle file containing the extrinsic matrices for each camera.

 We utilized an AprilTag to establish the coordinate origin during calibration.
 In this repository, you will find two sample calibration files: tm_arp.pickle and tm_panoptic.pickle, representing the transformation matrices for ARP lab cameras and CMU Panoptic cameras, respectively.
-These files contain a dictionary, with camera names as keys and transformation matrices as values.
+Each file contains a _TransformManager_ of [pytransform3D](https://dfki-ric.github.io/pytransform3d/) comprising all the transformations between the cameras and the global frame of reference.

-Please note that the transformation matrices were obtained using the _pytransform3D_ Python library.
 Make sure to specify the camera names in the `parameters.py` file creating a new configuration for your environment.

 ## Dataset generation
 To train or test a new or existing model, you can use either of the two available datasets or create a new dataset with your own set of cameras.
 The pre-trained models can be found in the _models_ directory [here](https://www.dropbox.com/sh/6cn6ajddrfkb332/AACg_UpK22BlytWrP19w_VaNa?dl=0).
 Please note that a pre-trained model must be tested with a dataset that shares the same configuration used during the model's training process.